 I wasn’t too well either.
 I knew that on and off my depression had really taken a hold.
 I needed to rest and ultimately make sure that I was well enough to take on a task of looking after someone who would need a lot of care.

-After a lot of thought I said that I would.
+After a lot of thought, I said that I would.
 I discussed it with mum and she said it is up to you what you want to do.
 She gave no pressure for me to do anything.
 She wanted me to make my own mind up.
-Bearing in mind at this point in life it was myself that helped mum with her shopping and bills etc.
+Bearing in mind at this point in life it was me that helped mum with her shopping and bills etc.

 I know I was going to be in a unique situation.
 I certainly found that out when after all of the years passed the day trips that the carers association used to plan were geared for middle-aged women.
 Nothing that I would ever be interested in.